 is a performer, composer, and coordinator from outside of Scranton, PA (yes, like The Office).
-Since graduating from Muhlenberg College in 2018 with a B.A. in Acting and Music Performance/Composition, he moved to Los Angeles where he worked for Walt Disney Imagineering and writes original musical theatre.
-He is currently the assistant to viral musical theatre composers Barlow & Bear.
+Since graduating from Muhlenberg College in 2018 with a B.A. in Acting and Music Performance/Composition, he moved to Los Angeles where he has worked for Walt Disney Imagineering, Grammy-award winning composers Barlow & Bear, and currently for music agent Richard Kraft of Kraft-Engel Management and Pixel Playhouse.

-Noah composes musical theatre with exuberance, heart, and sparkle.
-With a sound that combines Billy Joel with the Broadway golden age, his music is filled with memorable melodies and engaging stories.
-He has written with Emma Lockwood as part of Sunday-Lefkowitz and Lockwood since 2015, and were finalists in Taylor Louderman’s Write Out Loud concert at 54 Below, winners of New Musicals Inc.’s New Voices Workshop, and more.
-Noah has also co-written the music to four original PATAsphere productions, an intensive summer theatre program for children ages 8 – 18.
+Noah composes musical theatre with exuberance, heart, and sparkle, and a sound that combines Billy Joel with the Broadway golden age.
+He currently writes original songs for Pixel Playhouse.
+From 2015 to 2020 he was half of the composing team Sunday-Lefkowitz and Lockwood, who were finalists in Taylor Louderman’s Write Out Loud concert at 54 Below, winners of New Musicals Inc.’s New Voices Workshop, and participants in the Johnny Mercer Songwriters Project.
+Noah has also co-written the music to five original PATAsphere productions, an intensive theatre program for children ages 8 – 18.

-Noah has worked at the Hollywood Bowl for the Live-to-Film performances of “The Little Mermaid” and “Coco,” acting as the personal assistant for Alan Menken and Jamie Camíl, respectively.
-In the summer of 2020 he was a Producer on “Soundtrack of our Lives,” an online celebration of the Film & TV music community to benefit MusiCares’ COVID-19 Relief Fund, working closely with director Richard Kraft.
-Noah is proud to use music to bring people together, especially during these isolating times.
+Noah has worked at the Hollywood Bowl for the Live-to-Film performances of “The Little Mermaid," “Coco,” and "Encanto," acting as the personal assistant for Alan Menken, Jamie Camíl, and Lin-Manuel Miranda, respectively.
+In the summer of 2020 he was a Producer on “Soundtrack of our Lives,” an online celebration of the Film & TV music community to benefit MusiCares’ COVID-19 Relief Fund.
+Noah also loves Halloween.
+A lot.

 Photo by Kyle Watkins Photography